 After reading this guide it’s not hard to see why the road trip from Wanaka to Franz Josef is a favorite of mine.
 Seriously, with all these amazing places to stop how could anyone not enjoy it!?

 I hope this blog has helped you plan your amazing adventure I’m so excited for you!
 If you did then don’t leave just yet!
-Stick around and check out more of my travel guides from all around New Zealand and especially the South Island.
-If you’re looking for something particular the checkout Queenstown, Wanaka, Road Trips, or my Hikes category!
+Stick around and check out more of my travel guides from all around New Zealand and especially on the South Island.
+If you’re looking for something particular check out Queenstown, Wanaka, Road Trips, or my Hikes category!
 I’ve also listed a few of my most popular guides below to get you started.